webhooksite/docs/docs/faq.markdown

 ## How much data does Webhook.site store?

 For each URL associated with a Webhook.site Pro account, Webhook.site makes the latest 10.000 requests or emails available.
 Old requests are automatically rotated/purged periodically.

+In other words, A URL associated with an upgraded account will keep accepting an unlimited amount of requests and emails, but only the latest 10.000 will be available.
+(If you want to store data permanently, you can use Custom Actions to transfer data to a storage provider like AWS S3 or Dropbox.)

-For free users, the amount is 100 and old requests are not automatically rotated.
-Instead, the URL stops accepting new requests after the limit has been met.
+For free users of Webhook.site (URLs not associated with an upgraded account), the URL stops accepting new requests and emails after a limit of 100 requests or emails.
+However, the limit is automatically removed once the URL is upgraded and associated with a Webhook.site account.

 ## How long is data stored on Webhook.site?